Why you need a cash flow statement

 Cash flow forecasting

-A cash flow forecast is an estimate of your future sales and expenses.
-It is a useful tool to help you understand if you will have enough income to cover your expenses.
+A cash flow forecast is an estimate of your future sales and costs.
+It is a useful tool to help you understand if you will have enough income to cover your costs.
 This will help you prevent cash shortages and avoid debt.

 You can use the cash flow statement template to create a cash flow forecast by entering your estimated figures for each future period.